pvvx/ATC_MiThermometer/README.md

 The Firmware can be configured to support one of four different Bluetooth advertisements data formats.
 Supports bindkey beacon encryption.

 #### atc1441 format:
-UUID 0x181A - size 16 (temperatyre in 0.1%, humidity in 1%): [atc1441 format](https://github.com/atc1441/ATC_MiThermometer#advertising-format-of-the-custom-firmware)
+UUID 0x181A - size 16 (temperature in 0.1%, humidity in 1%): [atc1441 format](https://github.com/atc1441/ATC_MiThermometer#advertising-format-of-the-custom-firmware)

 #### Custom format (all data little-endian):
 UUID 0x181A - size 19: Custom extended format in 0.01 units (all data little-endian):